awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-get-started-api.md

 Next, select a tab to see example activation conditions you can use for these built\-in integrations\.
 For additional information about activation condition options, see [JSON Schema for Human Loop Activation Conditions in Amazon Augmented AI](a2i-human-fallback-conditions-json-schema.md)\.

 ------
-#### [ Amazon Textract\- Key\-value pair extraction ]
+#### [ Amazon Textract – Key\-value pair extraction ]

 This example specifies conditions for specific keys \(such as `Mail address`\) in the document\.
-If Amazon Textract's confidence falls outside of the thresholds set here, the document is sent to a human for review, with the specific keys that triggered the human loop prompted to the worker\.
+If Amazon Textract's confidence falls outside of the thresholds set here, the document is sent to a human for review, with the specific keys that initiated the human loop prompted to the worker\.

 ```
       import json